 One of your followers is a good demon named Chai Ka who exists in the mortal realm by inhabiting the body of a little girl.
 He's been charged by the heavens with aiding you in your quest.
-An evil demon named Ya Zhen also inhabits her body, put there intentionally by the Celestial Bureaucracy, and the reason always given is the need to "preserve the balance" (although, at least one more cynical observer claims that nothing gives the heavens more pleasure than watching mortals deal with just these sorts of problems).
+An evil demon named Ya Zhen also inhabits her body, put there intentionally by the Celestial Bureaucracy, and the reason given is always the need to "preserve the balance".
+One more cynical observer claims that nothing gives the heavens more pleasure than watching mortals deal with just these sorts of problems.

-In The Longest Journey, the worlds of Stark and Arcadia are the order and chaos halves of what was once one world.
-They are kept from remerging destructively by the Guardian of the Balance; said guardian's absence triggers the events of the game.
-In addition, one of the villains had his chaotic essence separated from him, turning him into a cold-hearted and purely rational being while the swirling chaos was released to terrorise Arcadia.
-It also turns out that he's the next Guardian , whom the villains caught and separated in an attempt to control him, and before you can have him take up his proper job you have to reintegrate both sides.
-Once you do that, he becomes a surprisingly nice guy.
+One of the villains had his chaotic essence separated from him, turning him into a cold-hearted and purely rational being while the swirling chaos was released to terrorise Arcadia.
+It also turns out that he's the next Guardian, whom the villains caught and separated in an attempt to control him, and before you can have him take up his proper job you have to reintegrate both sides.
+Once you do that, he becomes a surprisingly Nice Guy.